mathieu-clement/cs686-big-data-p2/README.md

 #### Are there any Geohashes that have snow depths greater than zero for the entire year?
 List them all. ([snow_depth](src/main/java/edu/usfca/cs/mr/snow_depth/))

-To answer this question, I have used feature #51 "snow_depth_surface", eliminated all geohashes that have one or more zero values (I consider zero, any measurement under 0.001", i.e. less than 1 mm => the unit is in meters).
+To answer this question, I  used feature #51 "snow_depth_surface", eliminated all geohashes that have one or more zero values (I consider zero, any measurement under 0.001", i.e. less than 1 mm).
 The geohash has been reduced to a 3 character prefix (78 km [accuracy](https://gis.stackexchange.com/a/115501)).

 |Geohash|Approximate location|Average snow depth [m]|
 | --- | --- | ---: |